vg-json-data/sm-json-data/enemies/enemies-readme.md

 This is an object containing attacks that the enemy is able to perform.
 Each property in the `attacks` object is named for the attack, and is an array with the damage caused to Samus by the attack.
 The array contains three values which refer, in order, to damage while wearing Power Suit, Varia Suit, and Gravity Suit.

 ### drops
 This is the enemy's drop table.
-[See the wiki for an exmplanation of drop tables](https://wiki.supermetroid.run/Enemies#How_Drops_Work)
+[See the wiki for an explanation of drop tables](https://wiki.supermetroid.run/Enemies#How_Drops_Work)

 ### dims
 This is the width and height of the enemy in pixels.